ddella/OpenSSL/Private Key Breakdown/README.md

-# OpenSSL RSA Private Key Breakdown
+# OpenSSL RSA Private Key Anatomy
 This will show that the private key file includes the following numbers:
 1. Modulus
 2. Public Exponent